ca7ai/Mirage-Sight/README.md

 # 🛰️ Mirage-Sight
 ## **Autonomous Threat Intelligence & Active Deception**

 **MIRAGE-SIGHT** is a high-interaction threat intelligence feed powered by the [Mirage-HoneyPot](https://github.com/ca7ai/Mirage-HoneyPot) project.
-This repository serves as a verified source of Indicators of Compromise (IoCs) captured through a distributed network of deception sensors and traps deployed across the internet.
+This repository serves as a source of Indicators of Compromise (IoCs) captured through a distributed network of deception sensors and traps deployed across the internet.

 ---